ObolNetwork/obol-docs/docs/charon/charon-cli-reference.md

 ### Pre-sign exit messages for active validators

 :::caution
-This command requires charon to access the distributed validator's private keys, please use caution and keep these private keys securely backed up and secret.
+This command requires Charon to access the distributed validator's private keys, please use caution and keep these private keys securely backed up and secret.

 The default `publish-address` for this command sends signed exit messages to Obol's [API](/api) for aggregation and distribution.
 Exit signatures are stored in line with Obol's [terms and contiditions](https://obol.tech/terms.pdf).
 :::

 This command submits partial exit signatures to the remote API for aggregation.
 The required flags are `--beacon-node-url` and `--validator-public-key` of the validator you wish to exit.
 An exit message can only be signed for a validator that is fully deposited and assigned a validator index.

 ```markdown
 charon exit sign --help